aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

         ...
         spec.inputs['metadata']['options']['parser_name'].default = 'diff'

-Note that the default is not set to the |Parser| class itself, but the *entry point string* under which the parser class is registered.
+Note that the default is not set to the |Parser| class itself, but to the *entry point string* under which the parser class is registered.
-How to register a parser class through an entry point is explained in :ref:`registering plugins <how-to:plugins-develop>`.
+We will register the entry point for the parser in a bit.

 .. _how-to:plugin-codes:parsing:errors: